ReverendHill/hillspace.github.io/content/portfolio/index.md

 ![Neudesic Screen](https://raw.githubusercontent.com/ReverendHill/hillspace.github.io/refs/heads/main/static/img/neudesic1.JPG)

-At Neudesic, a leading technology consulting firm specializing in innovative digital transformation solutions, I contributed to several high-impact projects focused on cloud infrastructure, site reliability engineering, and automation.
-Neudesic's mission of delivering tailored, cutting-edge technology solutions aligned perfectly with my expertise in building scalable, secure, and highly available systems.
+At Neudesic, a leading technology consulting firm specializing in innovative digital transformation solutions, I contributed to several high-impact projects focused on a Single Source Processing Application and a Sales Order Entry System.
+Neudesic's mission of delivering tailored, cutting-edge technology gave me a strong foundation in web development and system architecture.

-During my tenure, I played a key role in designing and implementing robust cloud infrastructures that enabled clients to transition seamlessly to modern, cloud-native architectures.
-I collaborated closely with cross-functional teams to deploy solutions using Infrastructure as Code (IaC) tools such as Terraform and automated CI/CD pipelines, improving the efficiency and speed of software delivery processes for clients across various industries.
+During my tenure, I played a key role in designing and implementing robust applications that enabled clients to expand their services while offering more buying options for their consumers.
+I collaborated closely with cross-functional teams to build reliable and scalable systems that gave the clients confidence in their applications.

-I also led initiatives to optimize system performance and reliability, using advanced monitoring and observability tools to proactively identify and resolve potential issues.
-My work helped ensure that Neudesic's clients could maintain the availability and performance of their critical business applications, ultimately empowering them to stay competitive in today’s fast-paced digital landscape.

-My contributions at Neudesic not only enhanced the operational stability of client environments but also helped organizations innovate and transform their business operations through the strategic use of technology.